calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.vmount_directory
 This is the directory where Wings stores virtual mounts for servers.
 Currently mainly used for spoofing hardware UUIDs for containers.
+This directory **should not** be located on a tmpfs (temporary filesystem).

 Default value:
 ```yaml